 Many collectors do not secure proper coverage for their heirlooms or investments.
 Too often, they over-insure against minor risks and underinsure against major ones.

-Begin by working with an agent who understands how to best insure valued collections and can advise you about a supplementary policy – or valued-items rider – that covers your belongings worldwide, including during transit and shipping.
-Then, when an object is lost, stolen or damaged, its monetary value will be covered.
+Begin by working with an agent who has experience with insuring valued collections and can answer your questions whether it’s a supplementary policy – or valued-items rider – that can cover your belongings worldwide, including during transit and shipping.
+Then, when an object is lost, stolen or damaged, its monetary value can be covered.

 It’s also vitally important to keep your fine arts insurance policies and your appraisals updated.
 If you add items to your collection, make sure to update your coverage.